Face masks during the COVID-19 pandemic: Cloth masks

 A cloth face mask is worn over the mouth and nose and made of common textiles such as cotton.
-Masks vary widely in effectiveness, depending on factors such as material, fit and seal, and the number of layers.
-They are usually less effective at filtering than surgical masks and offer much less protection.
+These masks vary widely in effectiveness, depending on factors such as material, fit and seal, and number of layers.
+They are usually less effective at filtering than surgical masks and offer less protection.
 Unlike disposable masks, there are no required standards for cloth masks.

-One 2020 study found that a cloth mask was better than nothing, but not as good as a soft electret-filter surgical mask for protecting healthcare workers while simulating the treatment of an artificially infected patient.
-Research on commonly available fabrics used in cloth masks found that cloth masks can provide significant protection against the transmission of particles in the aerosol size range, with enhanced performance across the nanoscale and microscale when masks use both mechanical and electrostatic-based filtration, but that leakage due to improper fit can degrade performance.
-A review of available research published in January 2021 concludes that cloth masks are not considered adequate to protect healthcare practitioners in a clinical setting.
+A study from 2020, which simulated the treatment of an artificially infected patient, found that a cloth mask was better than nothing, but not as good as a soft electret-filter surgical mask for protecting healthcare workers.
+Research on commonly available fabrics used in cloth masks found that cloth masks can provide significant protection against the transmission of particles in the aerosol size range, with enhanced performance across the nano-scale and micro-scale when masks use both mechanical and electrostatic-based filtration, but that leakage due to improper fit can degrade performance.
+A review of available research published in January 2021 concluded that cloth masks were considered adequate to protect healthcare practitioners in a clinical setting.

-A 2013 study had volunteers wear masks they made themselves from cotton T-shirts, following the pattern of a standard tie behind the head surgical mask, and found the number of microscopic particles that leaked to the inside of the homemade masks was twice that of commercial masks.
-Wearing homemade masks also leaked a median average of three times as many microorganisms as commercial masks.
-But another 2020 study found that masks made of at least two layers of T-shirt fabric could be as protective against virus droplets as medical masks, and as breathable.
+A study in 2013 had volunteers wear masks they made themselves from cotton T-shirts, following the pattern of a standard tie-behind-the-head surgical mask, and found the number of microscopic particles that leaked to the inside of the homemade masks was twice that of commercial masks.
+Wearing homemade masks also resulted in the leakage of a median of three times as many microorganisms as commercial masks.
+A 2020 study found that masks made of at least two layers of T-shirt fabric could be as protective against virus droplets as medical masks, and as breathable.